-With its disdain for narrative coherence, this satirical critique of modern life seemed to have come straight out of the director’s head, a sharp departure from the meticulous craftsmanship of King of the Hill and The Underneath, which were weighted down by the intense concentration of form.
+With its disdain for narrative coherence, this satirical critique of modern life and marriage seemed to have come straight out of the director’s head, a sharp departure from the meticulous craftsmanship of “King of the Hill,” a good film, and “The Underneath,” a bad one weighted down by the intense concentration on form.

-Schizopolis turned out to be a wake-up call.
-Just when Hollywood was ready to write off Soderbergh as a major film artist, he rebounded with his best film to date, Out of Sight (Universal, 1998), demonstrating again what a good actors’ director he is when working with the right material–and also showing he is one of the few filmmakers who can smoothly navigate between Hollywood and indie projects.
+“Schizopolis” turned out to be a wake-up call.
+Just when Hollywood was ready to write off Soderbergh as a major film artist, he rebounded with his best film to date, “Out of Sight” (Universal, 1998), demonstrating again what a good actors’ director he is, when working with the right material.
+He also showed that he is one of the few filmmakers who can smoothly navigate between mainstream, Hollywood and indie projects.
 Soderbergh was concerned about finding a film with a big budget that would allow him to exploit his creative energy, and in this respect, “Out of Sight” filled the bill.